');

 About Tye, TX

-Tye is a small community in Texas with a population of 933 residents.
-The median household income is $54,038 per year, which is near the national average.
-The median age in Tye is 49.7 years.
+Tye is a small community located in Texas with a population of 933 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $54,038 per year, which is 28% below the national median of $75,149.
+The median age of 49.7 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Tye, TX